Common Name: Garlic mustard

 - A sound management plan for garlic mustard will take a commitment of several years to ensure that the population has decreased significantly and is not a serious problem.
 Focus should be placed on preventing the flowering of populations, which means that timing of management in the fall to reduce overwintering rosettes and during early spring to eliminate flowering stems is critical for success.

 - Persistent hand-pulling may be practical on small patches.
-It is important to pull plants prior to flowering so that seeds are not produced, since flowering plants can continue to set seed for a few days following removal from soil.
+It is important to pull plants prior to flowering to prevent seed production.
+Flowering plants can continue to produce seed for a few days following removal from soil.
 Plants that are already flowering when pulled will need to be bagged.
-Regular site check-ups for several years will be required to ensure that new seedlings are destroyed and the seed bank is exhausted.
+Regular site check-ups for several years will be required to ensure that new seedlings are destroyed, and the seed bank is exhausted.

 - Garlic mustard lifecycle and treatment timing graphic